 The Sweatfree Purchasing Consortium works to end public purchasing from sweatshops.
 Decades of research shows widespread human rights and labor rights violations in the global apparel industry.
 We strive to align public spending with respect for workers’ rights in global apparel supply chains by convening public procurement officials and labor advocates to create demand for decent working conditions and worker-led monitoring and enforcement mechanisms to sustain them.
 Learn more.

-Welcome to the Sweatfree Purchasing Consortium and our new website!
+Join the Sweatfree Purchasing Consortium

 Is your government entity considering sweatfree purchasing?
-Use the Consortium's new model policy as a starting point.
+Use the Consortium's Model Policy as a starting point.
 The premise of the model is that fair and open competition for public contracts and decent working conditions in the procurement supply chain go hand in hand.
 More>>

 Many cities, states and other government entities have worked for many years to ensure they buy products made in decent conditions.
-We have assembled their resources in the new resource libary.
+We have assembled their resources in the Sweatfree Purchasing Resource Libary.
 More>>